 Helpsimus works with fifteen villages around which lives about 1/3 of the wild population of Greater Bamboo Lemurs (450 animals), in an environment severely damaged by slash-and-burn agriculture and not protected since it is located outside the national park protection area.

 Helpsimus’ activities are organized around three main axes:

 - an environmental component that seeks to identify the main conservation areas and to find a balance between the lemurs and humans’ needs;

 - an educational component that develops awareness activities for local communities and facilitates access to education for the children;

 - an economic component whose objective is to improve people’s living conditions by building infrastructures, creating alternative sources of income and by encouraging better hygiene practices.

-The Bamboo Lemur program now employs 20 guides from the local communities.
-They are responsible for monitoring the greater bamboo lemur groups and for assisting scientists during their study work.
-A team of educators is also tasked with organizing environmental education activities for school children and villagers living in the program area.
-Helpsimus also funds the construction of schools and classrooms, the creation of a school canteen as well as supplies and schoolbooks for more than 600 children.
+The Bamboo Lemur program now employs 30 guides from the local communities.
+They are responsible for monitoring the Greater Bamboo Lemur groups, conducting inventories, identifying threats and for assisting scientists during their study work.
+An educator is also tasked with organizing environmental education activities for school children and villagers living in the program area.
+Helpsimus also funds the construction of schools and classrooms, a school canteen as well as supplies and schoolbooks for more than 600 children.
 Finally, small-scale development projects are implemented: improvement of rice yields, fish farming and crop storage help, creation of tree nurseries and reforestation, training in the production of handicrafts …